Weicheng783/casa0015_weicheng/README.md

 1. Clone the repository: `git clone https://github.com/Weicheng783/casa0015_weicheng.git`
 2. Navigate to the project directory: `cd casa0015_weicheng`
+3. For Android, add your Google Map Api Key of value to the file [android/app/src/main/AndroidManifest_CHANGE.xml](android/app/src/main/AndroidManifest_CHANGE.xml) in the field of com.google.android.geo.API_KEY.
+For iOS, add.
-3. Install dependencies: `flutter pub get`
+4. Install dependencies: `flutter pub get`
-4. Run the app: `flutter run` or `flutter run --release` on iOS devices
+5. Run the app: `flutter run` or `flutter run --release` on iOS devices

 Make sure you have Flutter and Dart installed on your machine.
 For more information, visit [Flutter](https://flutter.dev/docs/get-started/install).